 Millennium Park is owned and operated by the City of Chicago and programmed by the Department of Cultural Affairs and Special Events (DCASE).
 Millennium Park Foundation assisted the City in the design and construction of the Park, securing the private donations that funded its construction.
-Millennium Park Foundation continues to secure private donations to partially fund programs and enhancements to Millennium Park.
+Approximately $490M was spent to finalize Millennium Park at its completion in 2004.
+Of that total, approximately $220M in private donations were used to construct the primary artistic and architectural elements of the Park.
+Millennium Park Foundation continues to secure private donations to fund additional programs and further enhance Millennium Park.

-2. How much did Millennium Park cost?
+2. How did Millennium Park get its name?

-“A park to celebrate the new millennium”, Millennium Park was a name that stuck in the mind of Mr. John Bryan, one of the Park’s original Founders and former CEO of Sara Lee Corporation.
-Many suggestions were made, and the name Garden of the Arts was formally proposed, but this was later rejected in favor of the current name.
+“A park to celebrate the new millennium”, Millennium Park was a name that stayed on the mind of Mr. John Bryan, one of the Park’s original Founders and former CEO of Sara Lee Corporation.
+Many suggestions were made, and the name “Garden of the Arts” was formally proposed, but this was later rejected in favor of the current name.

-6. How is the art and architecture curated?
+3. How is the art and architecture curated?

-7. What is the cost of entrance?
+4. What is the cost of entrance?

-8. Are pets allowed in Millennium Park?
+5. Are animals allowed in Millennium Park?